mvolkmann/blog/src/lua.md

 ### Classes

-Lua does include support for defining classes and creating instances.
+Lua does not directly support defining classes and creating instances.
-However, these can be simulated using a combination of tables, metatables, and function.
+However, these can be simulated using a combination of tables, metatables, and functions.

 A class can be represented by a table.
 A `new` function can be added to the table and used to